You’re moving home and need to update your address with your local council.

 So, let’s say that you’re owed £200 and you have 10 months left in that year (each year runs April to April), the local council will typically reduce your Direct Debt by £20 a month for 10 months.
 They have systems that complete this action and you will be informed by post.

-When moving home, you will need to inform your council that you’re moving.
-You used to have to contact them directly, but now you can communicate with both Councils in one place in under 5 minutes.
+So, when moving home you will need to inform your council that you’re moving.
+You used to have to contact them directly but you can now cut out the hassle with Slothmove.

 You will need to know the move-in date or the date at which you moved in.
 To do a Council Tax change of address, simply click the button below.

-Hopefully you now fully understand how complete a Council Tax change of address as well as lots of other things like claiming refunds and understanding your banding.
+We have covered how to complete your Council Tax change of address online in a couple of clicks.
+We’ve also covered lots of other things like claiming refunds and understanding your banding.
 With our online change of address form you can cut your admin time drastically and update your address with all of your other companies and institutions also.